-- Zen from Nurarihyon No Mago is from a poisonous bird youkai species.
+- Zen from Nura: Rise of the Yokai Clan is from a poisonous bird youkai species.
 The poison is concentrated in the feathers of his wings.

 - Rossi in Superior survived an experiment intended to make her blood into a universal antidote.
 It sort of worked—one exposure to it can treat almost any poison.
 A second exposure, however, will seriously harm or kill the victim.
 (Having exposed Sheila to it once, she uses it as an insurance policy of sorts in the event that Sheila needs to be killed.)

-- Averted with Muk in Pokémon, where despite being living poison, he pretty much smothers Ash every time they meet and Ash suffers no after effects.
+- Subverted with Muk in Pokémon, where despite being living poison, it pretty much smothers Ash every time they meet and is also seen smothering Professor Oak frequently, yet neither suffers after effects.

-- Also in The DCU is Mister Bones, whose skin exudes cyanide.
+- Mister Bones, whose skin exudes cyanide.
 Most of his flesh is also invisible, so he looks like a walking skeleton.
 Actually a lot less villainous than you'd expect.

-- Omega Red from Marvel Comics emits "deathspores" that leech the health from anyone and everyone around him (they even effect Wolverine to SOME degree)
+- Omega Red from Marvel Comics emits "deathspores" that leech the health from anyone and everyone around him (they even affect Wolverine to SOME degree)

-- An extremely dark issue of Ultimate X-Men was centered around a boy who woke up with a mutation that caused him to emit a chemical that incinerated anyone around him, causing him to wonder where his parents, then his neighbors, then everyone had gone as he unwittingly wiped out his entire home-town.
-Wolverine, as the only one who could survive his presence due to his Healing Factor, was sent by SHIELD to track him down and kill him.
-When the boy was made to understand, he didn't resist.
+- An extremely dark issue of Ultimate X-Men was centered around a boy who woke up with a mutation that caused him to emit a chemical that incinerated anyone around him, causing him to wonder where his parents, then his neighbors, then everyone had gone as he unwittingly and accidentally wiped out his entire home-town.
+Wolverine, as the only one who could survive his presence due to his Healing Factor, was sent by SHIELD to track him down and kill him. (both because of the danger he posed and because the exposure of a mutant that dangerous would basically ensure that mutants would be hunted to extinction) When the boy was made to understand, he quietly told Wolverine "... just do it".

 - Rogue could count as well, since contact with her skin steals life force, memories, and skills (and powers, if any) from most people.
 The longer the touch, the worse the effect, but even a few seconds is enough to harm Muggles.
 For a brief time, it was upgraded to "touch and die."